1988 Tooheys 1000

 The 1988 Tooheys 1000 was a 1000 km endurance motor race for Group A Touring Cars.
 It was held on 2 October 1988 at the Mount Panorama Circuit just outside Bathurst in New South Wales, Australia.
 The race was the opening round of the 1988 Asia-Pacific Touring Car Championship and was the 29th running of the Bathurst 1000.

 The 1988 edition was the only race in the history of the Bathurst 1000 to have commenced with a rolling start.

+The race was won by Tony Longhurst and Tomas Mezera driving a Ford Sierra RS500.